 The Bengal is a perfect cat for children and cat-friendly dogs in family settings.
 They are smart enough to stay out of the way of toddlers who may not be able to respect a cat’s space yet, and school-age children (who know better than to pull tails) will find him fun and high energy.

 While the Bengal cat breed is generally considered a “pretty” healthy cat breed because it is a pedigree cat, there are some medical conditions you do want to be aware of so that you can discuss these concerns with your Bengal cat breeder to ensure you are getting the “healthiest” kitten possible.
 Conditions such as:

 - Patellar luxation,

 This is why, ultimately, if you decide that a Bengal cat will be the right cat for you, you want to be sure and take your time when finding a reputable breeder you can trust.

 You’re also going to…

-Want to do your due diligence about looking into possibly purchasing a pet insurance policy for your new loved one.
-This way, if your kitten does develop some type of illness or suffers from some type of injury later on, you won’t be on the hook for 100% of his or her medical bills on your own.
+Do you wDo you want to do your due diligence about purchasing a pet insurance policy for your new loved one?
+This way, if your kitten does develop some illness or suffers from some kind of injury later on, you won’t be on the hook for 100% of their medical bills on your own.

-For those looking form more information about how pet insurance policies work and how much they might cost, we would advise you to check out our Top 10 Best Pet Insurance Companies article where we highlight many of the pros and cons of owning these “types” of insurance policies.
+For those seeking more information about how pet insurance policies work and how much they might cost, we advise you to check out our Best Pet Insurance Companies article, which highlights many of the pros and cons of owning these “types” of insurance policies.